scalastic/scalastic.github.io/_posts/en/2023-05-27-agility-bullshit.markdown

 ## The Tyranny of Velocity

 One of the common pitfalls of agility is the excessive focus on velocity at the expense of work quality and employee well-being.
-In many agile environments, velocity has become a standalone objective, closely measured and monitored.
+In many Agile environments, velocity has become a standalone objective, closely measured and monitored.
 This creates constant pressure on teams to increase their velocity, disregarding other important aspects of software development.